SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/reporting.md

 ---
 layout: default
-title: SEQR Reconciliation
+title: SEQR Reporting and Reconciliation
-description: SEQR Reconciliation
+description: SEQR Reporting Reconciliation
 ---

-## Reconciliation
+## Reporting anad Reconciliation

 To check and confirm that cash register/shop has the same number of transactions as SEQR service, merchants can integrate towards the reconciliation feature of